theMcQ/default-toolchain/README.md

 # Toolchain for v2 D2Bm

-This toolchain is used whenever someone triggers the old v1 D2Bm API now that it redirects to v2.
+This was just my hacked attempt at the template that the v1 D2Bm API would redirect to in v2.